 Enter Bird's Name in Search Box:

-Field and stream birds is a general term that describes types of birds that are usually found and associated with this type of environment although this might not be the case every time.
+Field and stream birds is a general term that describes types of birds that are usually found and associated with this type of environment, although this may not always be the case.

 With so many types of warblers, these birds may be found in many different habitats.